eladser/wem-test/README.md

 A comprehensive energy management dashboard built with React, TypeScript, .NET Core, and Entity Framework with real-time data visualization capabilities.

+> **✅ Test Update**: This line was added by Claude to test repository edit permissions on July 27, 2025.

 ## 🚀 Quick Start

 ### Prerequisites